Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Methods for Exchange Determination

-In the context of the analysis of the temperature dependence of the magnetization it is important to also point out the fact that Bloch's $T^{3/2}$ law as well as the other models deliver values for the exchange constant at zero temperature \cite{Vaz.2008,Nembach.2015}, thus requiring a renormalization of the exchange constant to room temperature.
-Based on \textit{ab initio} calculations, \textcite{Moreno.2016} have found the scaling relation $A \propto M_\mathrm{S}^{1.8}$ such that the renormalization of the exchange constant to room temperature can be performed using the relation
+\paragraph{Bloch Law: Notes} Meanwhile, interfacial DMI has negligible influence on the DOS (Fig.~\ref{dispersion-deviation}(b), blue curve, $D = \SI{2}{mJ \per m^2}$).
+Hence, we expect that for $M_\mathrm{S}(T)$-based estimation of $A$ of ultrathin magnetic films from, both IP and OP measurements can be treated equally to good approximation.
+Finally, in the context of $M_\mathrm{S}(T)$ analysis, it is noteworthy that both the Bloch $T^{3/2}$ law, and the other models discussed here are formulated for $T$-independent exchange stiffness $A$.

-\subsection{Domain periodicity}
+\subsection{Domain Periodicity}

-In chiral multilayers where the microscopic domain characteristics are dominated by the competition between $D$ and $A$, we can compare experimentally-measured domain periodicity at remanence with micromagnetic simulations to determine the ratio of $A$ and $D$.
-An independent determination of $D$ can then be used to extract the exchange constant \cite{Soumyanarayanan.2017,MoreauLuchaire.2016}.
+\paragraph{Domain Periodicity Principle} In chiral multilayers, the microscopic domain characteristics are determined by the competition between $D$ and $A$.
+For multilayers exhibiting a labyrinthine domain state at remanence, it is established that the measured domain periodicity can be compared with micromagnetic simulations to determine the ratio of $A$ and $D$.
+An independent determination of $D$ can then be used to extract $A$ \cite{Soumyanarayanan.2017,MoreauLuchaire.2016, Kuepferling.2020}.
+A key limitation of this technique, especially for stacks lacking multiple repetitions, is that the required labyrinthine domain configuration is achievable only for a narrow range of magnetic layer thicknesses (e.g. 0.1--0.2~nm) \cite{Boulle.2016}.

-In this work, domain periodicity measurements are performed using Lorentz transmission electron microscopy (LTEM) details of which are described in the Appendix.
-Meanwhile, micromagnetic simulations are performed for $M_\mathrm{S}$ and uniaxial anisotropy ($K_\mathrm{u}$) parameters obtained from magnetometry, and for a matrix of $D$ and $A$ values.
-Subsequently, the real space magnetization of each simulation is Fourier-transformed to extract the period ($P$), which is then fitted to a low-order 2D polynomial: $P = a_0 + a_1 D + a_2 A + a_3 D \cdot A$.
-Finally, by constraining the fit with experimental period and $D$ from BLS spectroscopy, $A$ can be determined.